pminina01/readthedocs/JsonLayout.md

 * _name_: required.
 The name of the key in JSON
 * _layout_: The (layout)[layout] for they key.
 * _encode_: Enable or disable JSON encoding for the attribute.
 Enabled by default.
 (Added in NLog 4.1)
+* _suppressSpaces_: Enable to suppress extra spaces in the output JSON.
+Disabled by default.
+(Added in NLog 4.1)

 ## Notes
 * Currently the layout will always create an non-nested object with properties.